 4.7 New Zealand Postal Service

 There is a lot to do in Auckland!!
 Worldwide School works with 2 excellent activity companies.
 Action Tours and Kiwiana.
 There are display stands in the Student Lounge which have leaflets and brochures about things to do in Auckland and around New Zealand.
 In addition staff from these companies visit the school several times every week.
-You should watch the school notice boards for information about special events.
+You should watch the school notice boards and check Worldwide Online for information about special events happening in Auckland.
 Every Friday at the graduation ceremony special weekend events are announced.
-There is also information on Worldwide Online about activities and events.

 5.1 Safe Sex in New Zealand